stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-1.md

 ## Lesson Plan

-### Introduction
+### Introduction and setup

 - *Teaching:* Approximately 10 minutes.
 - *Activities:* 5-10 minutes, depending on download speed of data and learners' skills.

 ## Overview of workshop

-To introduce data cleaning concepts and the use of the OpenRefine software to clean and standardise data.
+To introduce data cleaning concepts and the use of the [OpenRefine](http://openrefine.org) software to clean and standardise data.

-### Before getting started
+### Background

-OpenRefine is a [Java](https://www.java.com/en/)-based program that runs on your computer (not online).
+[OpenRefine](http://openrefine.org) is a [Java](https://www.java.com/en/)-based program that runs on your computer (not online).

 It runs inside your Web browser, but no web connection is needed to use it, unless you want to bring in Web-based data for cleaning.
-Once data has been read into OpenRefine, however, no further connection is needed to begin working with it.
+Once data has been read into OpenRefine, however, no further connection is needed work with it.

 ### Features of OpenRefine

-- Open source collaboratively developed software (source code is on GitHub)
+- Open source collaboratively developed software ([OpenRefine](http://openrefine.org) source code is housed on [GitHub](https://https://github.com/)
 - A growing community of users worldwide, from novice to expert, ready to help.

-- Works with large-ish datasets > 100,000 rows.
+- Works with large datasets, i.e. those greater than 100,000 rows.
 - Can adjust memory allocation to accommodate larger datasets.

 ### Things you can use OpenRefine for